Large print version of this information

 Disabled customers are welcome to use the ice rink itself as specialist sledges are available.
 Visitors are also welcome to access the ice rink with their own wheelchair.

-More stable double bladed ‘Bob’ skates are also available and stabilizer aids are available for younger visitors (the stabilizer is a model penguin with handles and a sturdy base and are available on a first come first serve basis).
+More stable double bladed ‘Bob’ skates are also available and stabilizer aids are available for younger visitors (the stabilizer is a model penguin with handles and a sturdy base and are available on a first come first serve basis with a small deposit).

-Special grip shoe covers which have purchase on the ice are available for both carers/personal assistants and disabled visitors.
+Special grip shoe covers (which provide grip on the ice, without the need for ice skates) are available for both carers/personal assistants and disabled visitors with a small deposit.

 Wherever possible, arrangements to access various funfair rides will be made.
 Please make enquiries at the main token booth.